polyfy/polylith/readme.md

-Some of the Polylith [documentation](https://polylith.gitbook.io) is still mentioning how things worked in the old Leiningen version of the tool, for example the empty `workspace interfaces` and the use of `symbolic links` that have both been removed!
+Some of the Polylith [documentation](https://polylith.gitbook.io) is still mentioning how things worked in the old Leiningen version of the tool, for example the empty `workspace interfaces` and the use of `symbolic links` (that have both been removed).
 In some of the videos, we still call things `system` instead of `service`.
-Now both the development environment and the services are called `environments`.
+Now both the development environment and services are called `environments`.

-The biggest difference is that the new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/) which has a number of benefits, like a more powerful development environment, faster tests, Windows support, and more.
+The biggest difference is that the new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/) which has a number of benefits, like an improved development experience, faster tests, Windows support, and more.

 ## Table of Contents